LGBTQ History Month: The Faces for the Year

-After Schools OUT UK paid tribute to Alan Turing in November 2012 (the centenary of his birth) at the launch of STEM 2013, Promotions Officer Andrew Dobbin suggested the month regularly feature LGBT figures whose lives have been forgotten or 'straight-washed' by history, to illustrate the group's tagline of "claiming our past", and to give LGBT+ students some of the role-models and heroes their straight classmates had an abundance of.
+After Schools OUT UK paid tribute to Alan Turing in November 2012 (the centenary of his birth) at the launch of STEM 2013, Promotions Officer Andrew Dobbin suggested the month regularly feature LGBTQ figures whose lives have been forgotten or 'straight-washed' by history, to illustrate the group's tagline of "claiming our past", and to give LGBTQ students some of the role-models and heroes their straight classmates had an abundance of.
 The idea was adopted from 2014, with every February since highlighting the life of a lesbian, gay man, bisexual and trans person.
 In 2021, the committee were able to add a fifth individual as part of the intention to represent the "+" in LGBT+.

 (In order of Lesbian, Gay, Bisexual, Trans, +):